MicrosoftDocs/minecraft-creator/creator/Documents/CreateAWorldTemplate.md

 While you learn how to create and modify worlds and templates, you are probably going to import and re-import your files.
 You will get "Failed to import" errors if you already have content with the same UUIDs loaded into your com.mojang folder.

-Instead of creating new UUIDs for each manifest.json file, you can clean out the folders in your com.mojang folder where your world and template files get stored when they're imported.
+Instead of creating new UUIDs for each manifest.json file, you can clean out the contents of the MinecraftWorlds and Minecraft Templates folders in your com.mojang folder.

-Also, you might not want to throw anything away until you're sure you don't need it, so rather than deleting the contents of these folders, you might want to drag the contents to a backup folder.
+You might not want to throw anything away until you're sure you don't need it, so rather than deleting the contents of these folders, you might want to drag the contents to a backup folder.

 If you accidentally drag the entire folder out of your **com.mojang** folder, it should be okay.
 Minecraft will just make a new one.